Quasi-isometric rigidity of three manifold groups: Canonical splittings

 \subsection{Splittings over finite groups}

-Let $M$ be a compact $3$-manifold and let $S\subset M$ be an essential surface.
-As explained above, the action of $\pi_1(M)$ on the dual tree $\TTT_S$ gives rise to a graph of groups structure to $\pi_1(M)$.
-If $S$ is a union of pairwise non isotopic spheres and discs, then the edge groups are trivial and if furthermore $S$ is maximal, the vertex groups are fundamental groups of irreducible and boundary irreducible $3$-manifolds.
+Let $M$ be a compact {three}-manifold and let $S\subset M$ be an essential surface.
+As explained above, the action of $\pi_1(M)$ on the dual tree $\TTT_S$ gives rise to a graph of groups structure {on} $\pi_1(M)$.
+If $S$ is a union of pairwise non isotopic spheres and discs, then the edge groups are trivial and if furthermore $S$ is maximal, the vertex groups are fundamental groups of irreducible and boundary irreducible {three}-manifolds.

-With the next proposition, we show how to reverse this construction starting from a graph of groups with vertex groups corresponding to irreducible $3$-manifolds.
+With the next proposition, we show how to reverse this construction starting from a graph of groups with vertex groups corresponding to irreducible {three}-manifolds.

 \begin{proposition} Let $G$ be a group with a graph of groups structure with finite graph $\G$ and with finite edge groups.
-Assume that each vertex group $G_v$ has a finite index normal subgroup $G'_v$ isomorphic to the fundamental group of an irreducible orientable compact $3$-manifold $M_v$ (with or without boundary), then $G$ is commensurable to the fundamental group of a compact $3$-manifold $M$.
+Assume that each vertex group $G_v$ has a finite index normal subgroup $G'_v$ isomorphic to the fundamental group of an irreducible orientable compact {three}-manifold $M_v$ (with or without boundary), then $G$ is commensurable to the fundamental group of a compact {three}-manifold $M$.

-Furthermore, if $\partial M_v$ is non-empty for every vertex $v$, then $M$ is irreducible.
-If $M_v$ is atoroidal and $\chi(M_v)<0$ for all $v$, then we may choose $M$ atoroidal and irreducible. \end{proposition}
+Furthermore, if $\partial M_v$ is non-empty for every vertex $v$, then $M$ is irreducible. {If for every $v$ either $M_v$ is atoroidal and $\chi(M_v)<0$ or $M_v$ is a ball or a solid torus or a thickened torus, then we may choose $M$ irreducible and atoroidal.} \end{proposition}